How to Build A Better Salad

 Our step-by-step guide breaks it down for you.

 Tuna salad, egg salad, chicken salad, pasta salad, bean salad, steak salad, and a good ol’ green salad—you can make a salad out of almost anything.
 But the fact that the category is open to interpretation isn’t an invitation to throw everything in the refrigerator into a bowl.
 A good salad requires forethought and balance.
-Sun Basket’s registered dietitian Lindsey Kane breaks it down to show you how to make salads that are delicious, satisfying, and nourishing.
+Sun Basket's Director of Nutrition, Lindsey Kane breaks it down to show you how to make salads that are delicious, satisfying, and nourishing.

 Set the Flavor Profile

 If there’s one rule that we live by in the kitchen, it’s that flavor trumps all.
 Before you get started, decide what you want your salad to taste like.
 Maybe there’s a specific cuisine that's calling you, such as Thai, Greek, or Mexican.
 Just like planning a vacation, you have to decide where you want to go before you can figure out how to get there.
 Here’s a chart to guide you to your preferred flavor destination.

 All about That Base

 Start with a few overflowing handfuls of your favorite greens, be it kale, spinach, arugula, cabbage, romaine, or a mix.
 These fiber-rich foods provide a nourishing foundation for your salad.